Response Caching in ASP.NET Core

 }

 In this case, the cached output of the Index action method would differ depending on the value of the page query string parameter.
-This means if a user requests Index?page=1 and then another requests Index?page=2, they will each get a different cached response specific to the page they requested.
+This means if a user requests Index?page=1 and another user requests Index?page=2, they will each get a different cached response specific to the page they requested.

 using Microsoft.AspNetCore.Mvc;

-namespace FiltersDemo
+namespace ResponseCachingDemo

 {